extmadhavi/React-Redux-CheatSheet/README.md

 ```

 ## 5. State and State Hook (useState)
+Essentially it's a place in code that allows you to tap in to a module to either provide different behavior or to react when something happens.
 State represents the internal data of a component.
 The `useState` hook is used to add state management to functional components.
 It returns the current state value and a function to update it.

 ### Example: